Internet in India: Global connectivity

 In February 2024, the Internet is delivered to India mainly by 17 different undersea fibre cables, including SEA-ME-WE 3, Bay of Bengal Gateway and Europe India Gateway, arriving at 5 different landing points.
 In 2022, it was reported that India is also a potential market of Starlink.
 And apart from having one overland internet connection at the city of Agartala near the border with Bangladesh, India has also established a 2,300-kilometre undersea cable to its Andaman and Nicobar archipelago in 2020 and a 1,868 kilometre undersea cable to Lakshadweep islands to increase internet connectivity.
-In 2024, Reliance has completed underlying the world's largest submarine cable system, Europe-Xpress (IEX) and India-Asia-Xpress (IAX), connecting Europe and Asia with India its centre.
+In 2024, Reliance has completed underlying the world's largest submarine cable system, India-Europe-Xpress (IEX) and India-Asia-Xpress (IAX), connecting Europe and Asia with India its centre.

 In September 2025, undersea cable cuts in the Red Sea disrupted internet connectivity in parts of Asia and the Middle East, including India.
 NetBlocks attributed the outages to failures in the SMW4 and IMEWE systems near Jeddah, Saudi Arabia.
 Indian providers quickly rerouted traffic through alternative networks, limiting the impact on domestic users and highlighting the resilience of India's internet infrastructure.